karlproject/karldocs/docs/specs/drafts/external-authentication.rst

 - Once someone logs in at the Yasso Oxfam, they are redirected back to the resource they were trying to reach in KARL.

+- Once that happens in KARL, they are given the same kind of "auth ticket" cookie in KARL as if they used a KARL username/password

 Effort
 ======